sinewalker/sinewalker.github.io/posts/2017/getkidscoding.md

 ### Saving work

 You can keep your work *without having a Trinket.io account*:  Just click the "**Share**" menu, and choose "**Link**".
 You can copy the URL and store it in your notebook.
-I'll be recommending pupils to follow my [fourth rule of computing](/blog/2015/4-bit-rules-of-computing-part-1.html).
+I'll be recommending that pupils follow my [fourth rule of computing](/blog/2015/4-bit-rules-of-computing-part-1.html).

 ## Pedagogy

 One other stream of thought I've been having is to answer the "why" and "what" questions that teachers and other parents have about getting kids to code.
-I think that the CodeCLub joint founder Clare Sutcliffe summs this up brilliantly in he 10-minute TEDx Talk in Brighton, in 2012:
+I think that the CodeClub joint founder Clare Sutcliffe sums this up brilliantly in he 10-minute TEDx Talk in Brighton, in 2012:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ng7sf2_peFg?rel=0" frameborder="0" allowfullscreen></iframe>

-This is clearly oriented towards the UK, and indeed UK now has a computer curriculum for K-6 which the CodeClub projects follow closely.
+This is clearly oriented towards the UK, and indeed UK now has a [computer curriculum for K-6](http://www.develop-online.net/news/uk-govt-outlines-computer-science-curriculum/0115853) which the CodeClub projects follow closely.
 But what about Australia?
-Well, CodeClub AU have put up [this Australian Curriculum Map](https://codeclubau.org/curriculum/overview.html) which maps the projects to the new Australian coding curriculum!
+Well, CodeClub AU have put up [this Australian Curriculum Map](https://codeclubau.org/curriculum/overview.html) which maps the projects to the new [Australian Digital Technologies curriculum](https://www.australiancurriculum.edu.au/f-10-curriculum/technologies/digital-technologies/)!
 Very handy resource for teachers.
 Teachers also can benefit from [Teacher training and workshops](https://codeclubau.org/teacher-training/), online or face-to-face, **for free**.

 An important point in Clare's video is the gap in generations between the current "digital natives" and coders like me who learned to code in the 1980s.
 Teachers today haven't had the experience of coding that I enjoyed, or at least not from a point of view where they could be supported in teaching it to children.
-Naturally the new STEM curriculum with computing in it is very scary and frustrating to them.
+Naturally the new STEM curriculum with computing in it is [very scary and frustrating to them](http://www.smh.com.au/national/computer-science-reforms-to-test-teachers-skills-20140111-30nj4.html).

 This is where I feel that I fit in:  as a coder and a dad, I'm in a position where facing a room full of children and trying to explain computers to them is -- while daunting and challenging -- not completely terrifying, as it would be to many coders out there.
 So it's something I'm keen to do.